Fmk0/notes/tips.md

 * Reverse program that you like, to discover some exciting new contents
 * Read Books, Tutorials (most of them are free)
 * Watch Security Conferences, Security Tutorials (They are nowadays accessibles easily and free).
+* Reversing old games are a really fun way to check your basics.

 ## Malware Analysis
 * If you want to verify something for a malware, don't look on the sandbox but read/eat the code, the code never lies (in sort of).